thmsacar/carpates-bot/README.md

 </p>

 # **Carpates Bot**
-Carpates is a Discord bot I made on request of a friend of mine.
-The bot is named after my friend whose nickname is Carpates as well.
+Carpates is a Discord bot I made for a Discord server I joint.
+After a while I decided to make the bot public.

 The bot uses Javacord which is a Java library made for creating Discord bots.
 It's features are so simple.
 Once you invite the bot it will send memes whenever you write #carpatesmeme.
 Though I prefer to call them "memes" they are more of "shitposts".